 Even so, it's important to know when a headache needs urgent care and how to control the vast majority of headaches that do not threaten your health.In one study, two-thirds of people diagnosed with chronic tension headache had had a daily or almost daily headache for an average of seven years before seeing a doctor.
 Finding and avoiding the things or triggers that cause tension headaches can reduce how often you have them and how severe they are when you have them.Some studies have estimated that about 1 in 30 adults have chronic tension headaches, which means they have a headache more than half of every day for three months or more.
 It should be noted that drug overuse headache (drug-induced headache) should be ruled out (described above), as it can often be confused with chronic tension headache.
 However, a proportion of these patients may have developed medication overuse headaches (drug-induced headaches) as a result of their tension headaches.Medication overuse headache is caused by taking pain relievers (or triptan medicines) too often for tension headaches or migraine attacks.

-Write down when you have a headache and how bad it is, along with details such as what you ate and what you were doing when the headache started.
-Tension headaches, which occur in about three out of four adults, are the most common of all headaches.
-If tension headaches occur regularly or frequently, therapies such as cognitive-behavioral therapy, relaxation therapy, or biofeedback can reduce or eliminate headaches.Your seasonal headache may be a cluster headache in spring, a summer migraine, or an allergy headache Finding and avoiding the things or triggers that cause tension headaches can reduce how often you have headaches and how severe they are when you have them.
+Write down when you have a headache and how bad it is, along with details such as what you ate and what you were doing before the headache started.You may be able to prevent or reduce tension headaches by learning what causes your headaches and trying to avoid those triggers.
+If tension headaches occur regularly or frequently, therapies such as cognitive-behavioral therapy, relaxation therapy, or biofeedback can reduce or eliminate headaches.Your seasonal headache may be a cluster headache in spring, a summer migraine, or an allergy headache.
+Knowing when a headache needs urgent care and how to control the vast majority of headaches that do not threaten your health is important.